Title: Private Participation in Infrastructure (PPI) Database

 Document Details:

-• With few exceptions, the investment amounts in the PPI database (and therefore those reported on this page) represent the total investment commitments by the project entity at the beginning of the project (at contract signature or financial closure).
-This amount does not reflect the planned or executed annual investments.
-For projects that involve investments, the database figures reflect total project investments encompassing shares of both private and public parties.
+• With few exceptions, the investment amounts in the database represent the total investment commitments entered into by the project entity at the beginning of the project (at contract signature or financial closure), not the planned or executed annual investments.